naninovel/docs/docs/en/guide/voicing.md

 Use `Naninovel/Tools/Text Identifer` under the editor menu to make Naninovel automatically generate unique IDs for all localizable script text, including voiced lines.
 This way you won't have to manually assign IDs for duplicate lines, and editing already mapped lines won't break the associations.
 See [text identification](/guide/scenario-scripting#text-identification) for more info.
 :::

-To associate the clips without using voice map utility, expose the assets to a resource provider using text ID as the resource name prefixed by the script path and voice loader prefix (`Voice` by default).
+To associate the clips without using the voice map utility, expose the assets to a resource provider using the text ID as the resource name prefixed by the script path and voice loader prefix (`Voice` by default).
 To find the script path and text ID of a specific voiced line, use [voiceover documents](/guide/voicing#voiceover-documents).
-For example, to associate a voiced line with `2670eb4` text ID inside script with `Script01` path exposed via addressable resource provider, use the following address: `Naninovel/Voice/Script01/2670eb4`.
+For example, to associate a voiced line with `2670eb4` text ID inside a script with `Script01` path exposed via an addressable resource provider, use the following address: `Naninovel/Voice/Script01/2670eb4`.

-To find auto-voice IDs associated with the currently printed text while the game is running use debug window:
+To find auto-voice IDs associated with the currently printed text while the game is running, use the debug window:

 ![auto voicing](https://i.gyazo.com/12772ecc7c14011bcde4a74c81e997b8.png)

-To show the window, make sure `Enable Development Console` is turned on in the engine configuration, then press `~` key while in play mode, type `debug` and press `Enter`.
+To show the window, make sure `Enable Development Console` is turned on in the engine configuration, then press the `~` key while in play mode, type `debug` and press `Enter`.

 ::: tip EXAMPLE
 Find example on setting up auto voicing for multiple locales in the [auto voicing sample](/guide/samples#auto-voicing).